 At first I could find no-one at Dartington who remembered the Countess’ Room or knew where it was.
 I eventually traced it with the help of a labelled archive photo from the 1930s.

 The Dartington Trust kindly let me explore ‘behind the scenes’ to see the room for myself.
 I found it in a part of the house remodelled by Sir Arthur after he took up residence in the late 1550s.
-In this photo, it is the room on the right, three stories up, with branches partly obscuring the window.
+In this photo you can see the window of the Countess' room, three stories up on the right, partially obsured by branches.

-When I visited, I found an almost empty shell, with few furnishings; just a desk, some office chairs, and a tangled mess of cables.
+When I visited, the house was being refurbished.
+I found the Countess' Room an almost empty shell, with few furnishings; just a desk, some office chairs, and a tangled mess of cables.
 I tried to imagine how it looked in the sixteenth century.
 There would have been a fourposter bed with colourful embroidered hangings, oak coffers topped by vivid turkey rugs, perhaps a stool or window-seat with colourful tapestry-upholstered cushions.

-From the window, although the gardens have changed over time, it’s much easier to imagine the view that greeted Isabeau’s eyes.
-She probably saw an Elizabethan knot garden with trimmed hedges laid out in intricate patterns and beds of herbs and flowers where silk-clad ladies strolled along gravel paths, while gentlemen took their exercise on a nearby bowling green.
+From the window, although the gardens have changed over time, it was much easier to imagine the view that greeted Isabeau’s eyes; an Elizabethan knot garden with trimmed hedges laid out in intricate patterns and beds of herbs and flowers where silk-clad ladies strolled along gravel paths, while gentlemen took their exercise on a nearby bowling green.
 In the distance, a wooded hillside would have provided a vibrant green backdrop.

 As I gazed from the window, lost in thought, images of Sir Arthur and his nephew Sir Walter Raleigh danced before my eyes.
 Until suddenly a cloud covered the sun and an icy shiver ran up and down my spine.
 Was it just my excitement at finding the Countess’ Room at last, the realisation that I was standing in the very spot where Isabeau and Roberda once stood?
 Or does some essence of those two women linger there?
 Is that why ghost stories are associated with this room?